Bob Myers: Broadcasting

 Myers worked as a radio commentator for UCLA basketball in the early 2000s.
 He worked at ESPN from August 2023 to October 2025 as a game analyst and occasional color commentator for NBA Countdown, NBA Saturday Primetime, NBA Sunday Showcase, and NBA Today.

 Harris Blitzer Sports & Entertainment (HBSE)

 Myers left ESPN to be named president of Harris Blitzer Sports & Entertainment (HBSE), managing entity of the NBA's Philadelphia 76ers and NHL's New Jersey Devils, on October 16, 2025.
-He had worked with HBSE managing partner Josh Harris as a special advisor for his National Football League (NFL) team Washington Commanders since January 2024.
-He aided with the team's hiring of general manager Adam Peters and head coach Dan Quinn and advises the team on organizational culture and identifying character traits of free agents and NFL draft prospects.
+He also works with HBSE managing partner Josh Harris as a special advisor for his National Football League (NFL) team Washington Commanders.
+He aided with the team's hiring of general manager Adam Peters and head coach Dan Quinn in January 2024 and often advises the team on organizational culture and identifying character traits of free agents and NFL draft prospects.
+Myers briefly served as interim president of the 76ers in May 2026 following the firing of Daryl Morey and prior to Mike Gansey being hired for the role.

 Other roles

 Myers was appointed to the Board of Regents of the University of California in November 2024.
 Myers gave the commencement speech to the 2025 graduating class of Harvard Law School that May; he was invited by senior graduate and college teammate Ike Nwankwo.
 In September 2025, he joined a search committee led by UCLA Bruins athletic director Martin Jarmond to assist with finding their next head football coach.